things-to-do

 We only discovered this a year after moving to Malaga, and it often gets missed because it's not directly on the Malaga map.

 Here's the twist: Castillo de Colomares isn't actually a castle.
-It's a monument shaped like one, built between 1987 and 1994 by a local doctor named Esteban Martín Martín to honour Columbus's life.
+It's a monument shaped like one, built between 1987 and 1994 by a local doctor named Esteban Martin Martin to honour Columbus's life.
+The monument is small but stunning.
+It's not the most famous site on the coast, but it's one of the most imaginative.

 unusual things malaga 1

-The beach's namesake rock, El Peñón, rises dramatically from the middle of the cove.
-Brave swimmers (and the occasional show-off, I can still hear this little German kid shouting "watch me watch me") climb up for a quick cliff dive into the clear Mediterranean water below.
+You won't find rows of sunbeds or beach clubs here.
+The beach's namesake rock, El Penon, rises dramatically from the middle of the cove.
+Brave swimmers climb up for a quick cliff dive into the clear Mediterranean below.

 The promenade winds along the coast, cutting through small tunnels carved into the cliffs.
+Playa Penon is the perfect picnic beach.
+There's a barbecue area just off the beach too, if you're feeling especially hungry.

-Street Art In SOHO and Lagunillas
+Street Art in SOHO and Lagunillas

 Unusal things malaga v1

-Málaga's Soho district is a maze of bold, colourful murals painted by both local and international artists.
-Massive works by Obey (Shepard Fairey) and D*Face share walls with ever-changing pieces from the MAUS Project (Málaga Arte Urbano Soho), so there's sometimes something new to spot.
+Malaga's Soho district is a maze of bold, colourful murals painted by both local and international artists.
+Massive works by Obey (Shepard Fairey) and D*Face share walls with ever-changing pieces from the MAUS Project (Malaga Arte Urbano Soho), so there's sometimes something new to spot.

-Beyond the art, streets are lined with independent cafés, vintage shops, and low-key tapas bars like La Pechá, a local favourite where you can grab a glass of tinto and a plate of jamón for next to nothing.
+Beyond the art, streets are lined with independent cafes, vintage shops, and low-key tapas bars like La Pecha, a local favourite where you can grab a glass of tinto and a plate of jamon for next to nothing.

 Visit the Malaga Wine Museum